AlexandruIordan99/Masters-Thesis-IP102-Classification/ReadMe.md

 In the main folder, the Dataset_to_BGR lets users quickly change and save the IP102 dataset in a BGR format.
 The F1Calculator lets users calculate F1-Scores using the accuracy and recall metrics from the model evaluation output.
 Finally, geometric_smote is a local copy of the code from https://github.com/georgedouzas/imbalanced-learn-extra.
 This local copy was necessary because the geometric_smote import was not compatible with Python 3.12.6.
-The source is credited at the top of the file.